mikaelpatel/Arduino-FVM/README.md

 The Virtual Machine with 119 instructions is approx. 3.4 Kbyte without symbol table.
 This adds approx. 1 Kbyte.
 The instruction level trace adds an additional 1 Kbyte.
+Many of the kernel instructions are defined in both C++ and FVM instructions.
+This allows tailoring for speed and/or size.

 ## Install